bedroom

 2. Matte Black Walls with Brass Accents

 Matte black walls create the ultimate dramatic backdrop when paired with warm brass or gold accents that pop against the depth.
-This combination feels luxurious and modern, with the black providing a cocoon-like atmosphere that's perfect for sleep.
+This combination feels luxurious and modern, with the black providing a cocoon-like atmosphere that is perfect for sleep.
 The key is keeping the black truly matte rather than glossy, which absorbs light softly rather than reflecting it harshly.
 Brass light fixtures, picture frames, or furniture handles add warmth and prevent the space from feeling too stark.

 Position the bed against the main black wall and use bedding in ivory or champagne tones to create a sophisticated contrast.
 Add texture through a velvet headboard or linen curtains to give the black surfaces something to play against visually.
-The result is a bedroom that feels like a high-end retreat, dramatic yet restful.

 • Use multiple warm light sources to prevent the room from feeling cave-like